liximomo/vscode-sftp/README.md

 | SFTP: Sync To Local  | sync remote directory to local              |

 ### Glossary
-`config root`: Full pathname of the directory which you put config file put in
+`config root`: The directory where the `.vscode/.sftpConfig` file is located in.

 **config root**: